An official website of the United States government

 The Marines' Hymn

-The page includes the history of Marines's Hymn, an audio download, and a pdf of the sheet music.
+The page includes the history of Marines' Hymn, an audio download, and a pdf of the sheet music.

 History of The Marines’ Hymn

-The music to the hymn is believed to have originated in the comic opera Geneviéve de Brabant composed by the French composer Jacques Offenbach.
+The music of the hymn is believed to have originated in the comic opera Geneviéve de Brabant composed by the French composer Jacques Offenbach.
 Originally written as a two-act opera in 1859, Offenbach revised the work, expanding it to three acts in 1867.
-This revised version included the song “Couplets des Deux Hommes d’Armes” and is the musical source of The Marines’ Hymn.
+This revised version included the song “Couplets des Deux Hommes d’Armes,” which is the musical source of The Marines’ Hymn.

 The author of the words to the hymn is unknown.
 One tradition suggested that an unknown Marine wrote the words in 1847.
 This would have been 20 years before the music was written by Offenbach and is not likely.
 The first two lines of the first verse were taken from words inscribed on the Colors of the Corps.

-After the war with the Barbary pirates in 1805 the Colors were inscribed with the words “To the Shores of Tripoli.”
-After Marines participated in the capture of Mexico City and the Castle of Chapultepec (also known as the Halls of Montezuma) in 1847, the words on the Colors were changed to read “From the shores of Tripoli to the Halls of Montezuma.”
-The unknown author of the first verse of the hymn reversed this order to read “From the halls of Montezuma to the shores of Tripoli.”
+After the war with the Barbary pirates in 1805, the Battle Color of the Marine Corps was inscribed with the words “To the Shores of Tripoli.”
+After Marines participated in the capture of Mexico City and the Castle of Chapultepec, also known as the Halls of Montezuma, in 1847, the words on the Colors were changed to read “From the Shores of Tripoli to the Halls of Montezuma.”
+The unknown author of the first verse of the hymn reversed this order to read “From the Halls of Montezuma to the Shores of Tripoli.”

 “From the Halls of Montezuma